 Freight forwarding is a step beyond regular brokering.
 The buyer in the exchange is a shipper of goods.
 That’s the ‘freight’ part of it.
-The forwarding part relates to the seller: a service provider or carrier, ie a shipping company, a trucking collective, a group of aligned shipping services with a legally recognised name.
+The later part relates to the seller: a service provider or carrier, ie a shipping company, a trucking collective, a group of aligned shipping services with a legally recognised name.
 In short, you are the go-between.
-Connecting shippers who come from, in some cases, overseas with domestic shippers like the drivers at CitizenShipper.
+Connecting freight forwarders who come from, in some cases, overseas with domestic transporters like the drivers at CitizenShipper.

 (If shipping is more your skill, you can apply your talents to the profitable driving industry instead.)

 Shipper-to-shipper liaising is the main trade-skill of a freight forwarder.
 Import and export are your bread and butter.
-A freight forwarder needs to have their fingertips the cost of transportation, shipping charges, port charges, insurance, handling, documentation and other legal fees.
+Freight forwarders needs to have their fingertips the cost of transportation, transportation charges, port charges, insurance, handling, documentation and other legal fees.
 That much you can research online.
 No profitable role is without homework!

 Shippers rely on freight forwarders to know the best means of cargo-transport.
 A freight forwarder will be able to reserve space on the right transport for the freight in question.
 In this sense a freight forward is no different from a corporate broker, except that their knowledge applies to the real-world business of shipping, and not the insubstantial gambling of financiers.

 That’s what’s meant by ‘beyond brokering’.
 A freight forwarder must also have skills and capital that regular brokers do not.
 For international transportation, a freight forwarder must be fully versed in export documentation and communication with customs offices, and up to date on international regulations.

 Here’s How to Become a Freight Forwarder

 Ever heard of the Federal Motor Carrier Safety Administration?
 The FMCSA are your ticket to legal certification.
 The first step of becoming a freight forwarder is registering, which you can do here.